 What types of issues can we help you with at Curious Mind Psychology?

-At Curious Mind Psychology, we specialise in treating anxiety and anxiety related conditions, in individuals aged 15 and over.
+At Curious Mind Psychology, we specialise in treating trauma, anxiety, attachment issues, relationship issues and related conditions in individuals aged 15 and over.
 We also treat individuals who are experiencing a range of wellbeing or mental health concerns, such as:

 Anxiety (social, generalised, panic, phobias)

 Relationship difficulties, particularly with recurring patterns or conflicts

 Developmental psychological trauma (childhood, family, relationship)

 Post traumatic stress disorder / C-PTSD